All Episodes

 I thought we had contract law in America.

-I know the great one, Mark Levin had this uh had this guy on who was the former FEC chairman.
+I know the great one, Mark Levin, had this guy on who was the former FEC chairman.

-But if you see, now if you go from Stormy and then you go to Karen McDougall and then you go to the Access Hollywood tape, I mean, is there nothing that they're not going to follow here?
+But if you see, now, if you go from Stormy and then you go to Karen McDougal and then you go to the Access Hollywood tape, I mean, is there nothing that they're not going to follow here?

 And if somebody can somehow tie this back into Russia for me, I'd really appreciate it because there doesn't seem to be any Russia connection here.